 We do occasionally update this Policy so please do return and review this Policy from time to time.

-We will never pass your personal information to anyone else, except where we are required or permitted to do so by law.
+We use third party service providers to analyse usage of our services and our site and to store data on our behalf.
+They have access to information about how you use our services and our site and they are obliged to protect your data in accordance with data protection laws.
+Other than this, we will never pass your personal information to anyone else, except where we are required or permitted to do so by law.
 We may also use and disclose information in aggregate (so that no individuals are identified) for marketing and strategic development purposes.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.

 Most browsers allow you to turn off the cookie function.
 If you want to know how to do this please look at the help menu on your browser.